cmatth25/722_Group/TreeBuilding.md

 ```
 /usr/local/kSNP/kSNP4.1pkg/Kchooser4 -in kSNP_input.txt
 ```

-I seem to remember being told this is a bad idea before, but I think that was before I ran any code at all.
-Alas, we carry on.

 kSNP will build a tree for us, which is great to get an idea of what the tree looks like, but it doesn't provide much in the way of tree building options or any visualization.
 ```